IamOmarDarwesh/portfolio/README.md

 ##  Certifications

-I worked hard to get certified by Microsoft in **Power BI** and **Azure Cloud**, aiming to deepen my knowledge and gain exposure to higher levels of use cases and data challenges at a more advanced level.
+I worked very hard to get certified by Microsoft in **Power BI** and **Azure Cloud**, aiming to deepen my knowledge and gain exposure to higher levels of use cases and data challenges at a more advanced level.